The Sitting Closer to Friends than Enemies Problem in the Circumference: Related Work and Our Contributions

-Finally, Becerra in \cite{becerra2018trees} studied the SCFE problem in trees.
-The main result of her work was to prove that a complete signed graph $G$ has a valid drawing in a tree if and only if $G^+$ is strongly chordal.
+Finally, Becerra et al. in \cite{becerra2019sitting} studied the SCFE problem in trees.
+They proved that a complete signed graph $S$ has a valid distance drawing in a tree if and only if $S^+$ is strongly chordal.